ProjectSidewalk/sidewalk-quality-analysis/README.md

 * `ml-label-correctness-one-mission.csv`: Label correctness for all the labels of users with at least one mission
 *  `all_users.csv`: Features generated from the feature generation notebook

+If you want to be able to run the classifier from start to finish, use `sidewalk-classification-notebook.ipynb`.